owlistic-notes/owlistic/docs/website/docs/developers/architecture.md

 The server exposes a gateway layer for REST APIs and a websocket connection.
 The API gateway is responsible for routing requests to the appropriate service, while the WebSocket gateway is responsible for and handling events.

-Under the hood, the server communicates with downstream systems (i.e. Postgres, Kafka) through data models, both for data persistence and event streaming.
+Under the hood, the server communicates with downstream systems (i.e. Postgres, NATS) through data models, both for data persistence and event streaming.

 ## Technology Stack